The dental industry is worth $31.5 billion dollars as of 2018.

 Once you have your content and SEO game in check, start growing an email list.
 Mailchimp is a free tool to do so and very easy to use.

 Imagine if you had 1,000 subscribers that you could instantly update with your latest blog posts, services, and news.
 Some of them will share it, creating a viral effect.

 These are timeless strategies that compound with time and are a low cost investment with huge ROI.
 What are you waiting for?
 Get to work and start acquiring more patients!

-If you need help with content marketing, SEO, web design or related tasks, contact me for a free consultation.
+If you need help with content marketing for your dental practice, contact me for a free consultation.